 13. Surin Beach

 However, a dispute between the government and the developers in early 2016 led to the demolition of the beachside restaurants and hotels.

 Nevertheless, the crescent-shaped beach, with its soft white sand and gentle waves, is still one of the most beautiful beaches in Phuket.

 Local vendors come down to the beach selling food and drinks, so you don’t have to go far if you get hungry.

 This is where you’ll find some of Phuket’s most luxurious villas, where celebrities and wealthy individuals come to escape the hustle and bustle of everyday life.

-If you want to stay in this area, there are a few small boutique hotels located along the beach road.
+If you want to stay in this area, a few small boutique hotels are located along the beach road.

 14. Phra Nang Cave Beach

 Sounds like something out of a postcard, right?
-Well, this is exactly what you’ll find at Phra Nang Cave Beach, located just south of Railay Bay.
+This is exactly what you’ll find at Phra Nang Cave Beach, located just south of Railay Bay.

 The secluded beach is a great place to relax and take in the natural surroundings.
 It’s also an excellent spot for swimming, sunbathing, and exploring the dramatic limestone cliffs that make up much of Phuket’s coastline.

 However, the real star of the show is definitely Phra Nang Cave itself.
 This unique rock formation has been used as a sacred shrine for centuries and is still an important spiritual site for local fishermen.

 They serve tasty treats and drinks at reasonable prices, and you can enjoy them while taking in the stunning views.

 15. Kamala Beach